wongjt22/husband-calling-contest/README.md

 ```

 ## 🧱 Component libraries
-- Bootstrap for NavBar, creates a more vissually appealing experience.
+- Bootstrap for NavBar, creates a more visually appealing experience.
-- Heroicons for icons, enhances overall experience.
+- Heroicons for icons, enhances visual experience.

 ## 🧪 Testing
 - Manual.